TorstenRobitzki/bluetoe/bluetoe/services/bootloader.md

 Page-Size          | 4        | Size of a Page |
 Page Buffers       | 4        | Number of pages the bootloader can buffer |

 The Address-Size is what the expression sizeof( std::uint8_t* ) evaluates to in the bootloader.
 It's used where ever an address have to be communicted between bootloader and bootloader client.
 The page size is the size of a single flash page.
-The number of Page Buffers denontes the amount of data the bootloader can store, before the client have to wait for buffers to becode free.
+The number of Page Buffers denontes the amount of data the bootloader can store, before the client have to wait for buffers to become free.

 Start Flash
 -----------